 - If an entity reacquires its own equity instruments, those instruments ('treasury shares') shall be deducted from equity.
 No gain or loss shall be recognised in profit or loss on the purchase, sale, issue or cancellation of an entity's own equity instruments.
 Such treasury shares may be acquired and held by the entity or by other members of the consolidated group.
-Consideration paid or received shall be recognised directly in equity. - The amount of treasury shares held is disclosed separately either in the statement of financial position or in the notes, in accordance with HKAS 1 Presentation of Financial Statements.
+Consideration paid or received shall be recognised directly in equity. - The amount of treasury shares held is disclosed separately either on the face of the balance sheet in the statement of financial position or in the notes, in accordance with HKAS 1 Presentation of Financial Statements.
 An entity provides disclosure in accordance with HKAS 24 Related Party Disclosures if the entity reacquires its own equity instruments from related parties.